 Maintaining our statute book in an accurate way is also important so that it is accessible to the public.
 Access to public enjoyment is one of those things that we take great pride in in this place.
 It is not something that is intended to reflect upon a party-specific position.
 The entire chamber is united - I am sure I speak for everyone here - in talking about the importance of orderly and accessible public access.
 When I look to the gallery and the thousands of people who are gathered here this afternoon to hear what it is that we are in the process of doing, I can think of no better example to really spotlight the excellent contribution that this place makes to the canon of democracy than what is happening right here and right now.
-Downplay it though ye may, do so at thine peril is what I would say.
+Downplay it though ye may, do so at thy peril is what I would say.

 I would imagine, again, for the many people who have travelled considerable distances to be here in the gallery this afternoon, that these will be treasures that they will take with them and tell to their children, in the same way that I have taken the stories of sheep dip and fence regulation amendments from the 1850s and shared that with you in the Parliament today.
 It is almost as though everything old is new again, except new and improved.
 This is where, again, there is no end to continuous improvement.
-We do have opportunities to make sure, for example, and I will go back to the Filming Approval Act, that we have establishment and promotion of film-friendly principles for the issuing of film permits by public agencies and reducing red tape.
-The only red that we should see in our film industry, particularly here in Melbourne, is red carpet.
-That is something that we have excelled at, and that is where efficiency comes in.
+We do have opportunities to make sure, for example - and I will go back to the Filming Approval Act - that we have the establishment and promotion of film-friendly principles for the issuing of film permits by public agencies and reducing red tape.
+The only red that we have excelled at, and that is where efficiency comes in.
 The dividends are plain for all to see.